 Cell Phones: All cell phones will be collected and stored at the beginning of each class/shop.
 Students will have their phones returned to them at the end of class or at lunch.

 Any questions can be directed to Mr. Scopelleti, the English Dept. Chair – firstname.lastname@example.org

 - SSVT will receive your child’s most recent IEP or 504 plan and any testing from their sending school

 - You can help quicken this process by contacting your current school and request documentation to be forwarded.

-- SSVT’s Special Education Coordinator, Katie Berry will contact parents to discuss student’s plan and transition as needed.
+- SSVT’s Special Education Coordinator, Katherine Berry will contact parents to discuss student’s plan and transition as needed.

 - Parents please contact Mrs. Perakslis